-Pursuant to LDR Section 4.6.7(F)(3)(e) Murals and signs within mural, A large painting or drawing affixed to the wall of a building located in commercially zoned districts shall be subject to approval by the Site Plan Review and Appearance Board or the Historic Preservation Board.
+Pursuant to LDR Section 4.6.7(F)(3)(e) - Murals and signs within mural, A large painting or drawing affixed to the wall of a building located in commercially zoned districts shall be subject to approval by the Site Plan Review and Appearance Board or the Historic Preservation Board.

-The subject property is within the Central Business District (CBD) zoning district which is a commercially zoned district.
+The subject property is within the Old School Square Historic District (OSSHAD) zoning district, which is a commercially zoned district.
+The mural is proposed on the interior of the structure and will be partially visible from the adjacent SE 1st Avenue right-of-way.